Quick start

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-- Enter height and formula sex because the Devine formula uses both.
+- Enter height in centimeters and choose the formula sex setting because Devine uses different 5-foot base weights.

-- Use the healthy BMI range as a wider comparison beside the single formula estimate.
+- Use the adult healthy BMI range as a wider comparison beside the single Devine formula estimate.

-- Remember that frame size, muscle, age, and health history are not included.
+- Remember that frame size, muscle, age, pregnancy, training history, and health history are not included.

 Example walkthrough